kdrag0n/coronadelta/info_pages/wash-your-hands.md

 description: "Learn how exactly you should wash your hands to minimize your chance of getting coronavirus."
 ---

-You should always wash your hands often and thoroughly, but this is especially important in the midst of a pandemic.
+You should always wash your hands often and thoroughly, but it's especially important in the midst of a pandemic.
 Here's how to minimize your chance of getting coronavirus by washing your hands correctly.

 ## 1. Wet your hands